What we do

 Desired Trend: Decrease of weather related closures over time

-Methodology: Analysis of communications data regarding City closures compared to NOAA weather alerts to determine likely cause of closures.
-Future methodology includes a GIS Survey to be filled out at the time of closure.
+Methodology: City closure communications data is analyzed against NOAA weather alerts to determine the likely cause of closures.
+Future methodology may include a GIS-based survey to be completed at the time of each closure.

 Related Services